 How to Increase Your Website’s Conversion Rate

-Increase the number of people who visit your site and you get more clients, right?
+If you increase the number of people who visit your site you will get more clients, right?
 Wrong.
 The reality is that no matter how much traffic your website sees, unless your website is optimised to convert traffic into enquiries, you’re wasting your time.

 How to Optimise Your Website to Convert Traffic Into Enquiries